Intent health considerations and examples

 Click the image to enlarge.

-Example: OK intent
+Example: Okay intent

 Click the image to enlarge.